3OH!3: 2011–2013: Omens

 On February 20, 2011, Nathaniel Motte released a statement that they were working on a fourth studio album.

-On May 27, 2011, 3OH!3 announced the title and a teaser of the artwork of the song, "Robot".
-The first time they performed "Robot" live was May 26, 2011, in Norwich, UK.
-The duo released their new single "Robot" on iTunes June 28.
+The duo released a new single "Robot" on June 28, via iTunes.
 Cliché Magazine interviewed the duo on future plans and talked of the fourth studio album and the fan submissions for the then-upcoming "Robot" video.
+The duo performed at the 2011 Vans Warped Tour.
 On December 13, 2011, 3OH!3 released the first of three previously unreleased songs, "Bang Bang" on iTunes.
-"Dirty Mind" followed a week later on December 20, 2011, and the last, "Set You Free", the most successful of the three, was released on December 27, 2011.
-The group then announced that "Do or Die" would be on the upcoming album, and it was also released on YouTube.
-On June 25, 2012, Nathaniel announced via Twitter the title of the album to be Omens and said it would be released in the Fall of 2012.
-On July 9, 2012, Sean Foreman announced the release of the first official single from the album, "You're Gonna Love This", which was released the following day.
-During a live Ustream chat on the ninth, Foreman also announced songs from the album including: "Black Hole", "Hungover", "Back to Life", and "2 Girlfriends."
-During a live stream on Google+, Nat revealed a release date for the upcoming album, which was then October 30, 2012.
-On September 24, 2012, Nathaniel announced via Twitter that the album would be released on December 24, 2012.
-On November 8, 2012, Nathaniel stated on Twitter that the new song "Youngblood" would be released on November 13, 2012.
-Nathaniel later announced that fans would have longer to wait for Omens to be released and apologized for the delay.
+"Dirty Mind" followed a week later on December 20, and the last, "Set You Free" was released on December 27.
+The latter became the most successful of the three, peaking at number 84 on the Billboard Hot 100.
+On March 2, 2012, the duo released the EP SHT: From the Vault on iTunes.

+In May 2012, "Do or Die" was released for streaming which appeared on the duo's fourth studio album.
+On June 22, 2012, Motte announced via Twitter the title of the album to be Omens.
+On July 9, 2012, Foreman announced the release of the first official single from the album, "You're Gonna Love This", which was released the following day.
+They embarked on a fall tour from August to October 2012, and were joined by Sammy Adams, Outasight and Silas.
+The album was originally supposed to be released on October 30, 2012, however, Motte revealed a new release date for the album on Twitter with a release set for December 4.
+On November 13, the duo released the album's second single, "Youngblood".
+On December 1, Motte announced that the album would be delayed with no timetable for a release.
 He also announced that 3OH!3 were back in the studio making new songs.
 On December 18, the single "Do or Die" was released to iTunes.
-On February 11, Nathaniel and Sean posted on their Facebook page: "March and June – important months for 3OH!3 this year!"
-They were scheduled to play at Warped Tour in June.
-According to their website, the new release date is now set for June 18, 2013.
-The third single from the album, entitled "Back To Life", was made available to stream on 3OH!3's website on March 3, 2013, and was made available for download on March 5.
+The third single from the album, entitled "Back to Life", was made available to stream on 3OH!3's website on March 3, 2013, and was made available for download on March 5.
+After months of delays, the duo released Omens on June 18, 2013.
+Produced by the duo, the album was recorded in their basement studio in Boulder, Colorado, writing out 28 songs.
+The album peaked at number 81 on the Billboard 200.

-On March 17, they appeared with Kesha on American Idol performing "Blah, Blah, Blah".
-On August 6, 2014, 3OH!3 released a statement that they are working on a fifth studio album.
-The band also collaborated with Blues Traveler on their Blow up the Moon Album and Blow up the Moon Music video.

-In 2013, they were interviewed for Contrast Magazine, which was released on March 14, 2016.
+The duo performed at Warped Tour in 2013 from June to August.
+They also headlined the Journeys Noise Tour from October to November 2013, and were joined by The Summer Set, Wallpaper. and New Beat Fund.
+They premiered the song "Turn the Night On" via Alternative Press on October 15, 2013.
+The duo performed at Warped Tour in June 2014, and Riot Festival in September 2014.
+The band collaborated with Blues Traveler on the song "Blow Up the Moon" from their album of the same name.